 Millions of people flock to Europe on holiday or vacation every year.
 For many, the allure of the Louvre, St. Peter’s Basilica and other well-known and oft-visited locations is just too powerful.
 They brave the crowds, the lines, the prices and other pitfalls of traveling abroad.

 But you want to take the road less travelled.
 You want to find something that no one knows about, a place that doesn’t cater to tourists but welcomes visitors and treats them like family.

 For many, Eastern Europe has remained relatively undiscovered by travel enthusiasts—to their detriment.
-There are myriad places that are well worth the time to visit and you can click here to learn more about travel packages to eastern Europe.
+There are myriad places that are well worth the time to visit.
 Two such places (Brno, Czech Republic and Lublin, Poland) are detailed here.

 When most people think of visiting the Czech Republic, they think of Prague.
 They also think of beer—very good beer.
 You can get both in Brno without the tourist traps you get in Prague.
 In fact, the best bar in all of the Czech Republic is in Brno, not Prague (the Super Panda Circus).
 Not only does Brno serve excellent beer, but the surrounding countryside has been used to develop excellent wines.